SchlossLab/severe-CDI/paper/paper-gfm.md

 differential cdi clearance (Tomkovich et al. 2020). vanc-resistant enterococcus new nosocomial alliance (Poduval et al. 2000).

-Compare to EHR-based models. in practice, EHR-based models are easier and less costly to deploy than an OTU-based model would be. further work needed to characterize the costs and benefits.
+Compare to EHR-based models. tbh gut microbiome may only play a small role. in practice, EHR-based models are easier and less costly to deploy than an OTU-based model would be – can be embedded for automated scores. further work needed to characterize the costs and benefits.

 Models to guide treatment options.
 In the case of low-risk and non-invasive treatments such as choosing between oral antibiotics, a